Profiles

 He’s quick to point out that this isn’t about being productive outside work.
 “Forget anything creative.
 Do something non-creative.
 Just do something,” he says.
 “I channel all that extra anxiety into these things, without them, I won’t survive.”
 For him, creative energy is deeply tied to lived experience.
 “You can’t just keep doing app screens for two years and wonder why you're not progressing.”

 Arjun is aware that design today isn’t what it was ten years ago.
-In just ten years, Arjun has seen the shift - from 110MB Photoshop files to collaborative, code-friendly tools that let you ship entire products.
-“What took months now takes hours,” he says.
-“You no longer need an After Effects course just to animate a button.”
+He has seen the shift - from heavy PS files to collaborative, code-friendly tools that let you ship entire products.
+“What took months now takes hours.
+You no longer need an After Effects course just to animate a button.”

 One of the traps for designers today, according to Arjun, is the allure of aspirational shortcuts like NFTs and social media fame.
 People end up being wowed by MRR tweets and influencer aesthetics.